Characteristic Epsilon Cycles of $\ell$-adic Sheaves on Varieties: Local Epsilon Factors (cf. , , )

 \subsection{Local epsilon factors of convolutions}

 At the end of this section, we compute the local epsilon factors of the convolutions of vanishing cycles.
-To do so, we need to recall the Thom-Sebastiani theorem for \'etale sheaves proved in \cite{Ill}. for properties of oriented products, we refer to \cite{ori}, \cite[Section 1]{Ill}.
+To do so, we need to recall the Thom--Sebastiani theorem for \'etale sheaves, which is proved in \cite{Ill}.
+For basics of oriented products which are used in this subsection, we refer to \cite{ori} and \cite{Ill}.